-The human body is extremely resilient during youth-not so during middle and older age.
-The power of prevention, nonetheless, is yours: It enables you to make healthy lifestyle choices today that will prevent disease in the future and increase the quality and length of your life.
+The human body is extremely resilient during youth and not as resilient during middle and older age.
+The power of prevention, nonetheless, is yours: it enables you to make healthy lifestyle choices today that will prevent disease in the future and increase the quality and length of your life.